-When you create or edit an application
+When you create or edit an Urban Airship project (and thus its application

-record on our server, you must select whether your app system is “In development, connecting to test
+record on our server), you must select whether your app system is

-treats the two servers separately, so a
+messages to customers.”
+Apple treats the two servers separately, so a

 development/sandbox will not work on